lemotran/emoji-website/README.md

-# 🎨 Genmoji - AI Emoji Generator
+# 🎨 Genify - AI Emoji Generator

 Transform your ideas and selfies into unique, expressive emojis in seconds!
-Genmoji brings the power of AI to your fingertips, letting you create custom emojis that perfectly capture your vibe.
+Genify brings the power of AI to your fingertips, letting you create custom emojis that perfectly capture your vibe.

-## ✨ Why You'll Love Genmoji
+## ✨ Why You'll Love Genify

 🤖 **Smart & Simple Creation**
 • Type it or snap a selfie - watch AI transform it into an emoji